henryrifle/Fantasy-Football-Helper-GUI/README.md

 - Allows users to change what position they are targeting
 - Buttons on the bottom of the page that will direct you to other features

-### Other Pages
+### Other Pages/Features
 - **Stat Search Dashboard**: Provides broad insights into a player of your choice.
 - **Team Info Dashboard**: Offers detailed breakdown of each team currently drafted.
 - **Favorites Dashboard**: Allows you to favorite players in the draft that are saved to your user account.
+- **Auto Draft Feature**:Auto draft for non user teams to give user a sense of how a draft would go
+- **Machine Learning Rankings**:Machine Learning Rankings which was trained on career data and test on last years data

 ## Future Scope
-- **Machine Learning Recommnedation System**: For future enhancements of this program, I intend to incorporate a machine learning algorithm to determine the most suitable player for your team based on a multitude of attributes, including injury history, team success, and opportunities.
+- **Improve Machine Learning Recommnedation System**: For future enhancements of this program, I intend to continue to improve the machine learing algorithm to better predict player sucess.
 Any suggestions or feedback would be greatly appreciated.
+- **Improve user interface**
+- **Improve Auto Draft**
+- **Implement in React for moblie app implementation**

 ## Contributors
 - **Henry Kern**